prysmaticlabs/prysm/README.md

   --validator
 ```

-This will spin up a full beacon node that connects to your running geth node, opens up an RPC connection for sharding clients to connect to it, and begins listening for p2p events.
+This will spin up a full beacon node that connects to your running geth node, opens up an RPC connection for sharding validators to connect to it, and begins listening for p2p events.

 To try out the beacon node in development by simulating incoming blocks, run the same command above but enable the `--simulator` and a debug level, log verbosity with `--verbosity debug` to see everything happening underneath the hood.